Australian Strategic Policy Institute

-The Australian Strategic Policy Institute (ASPI) is a defence and strategic policy think tank based in Canberra, Australian Capital Territory, founded by the Australian government and funded by the Australian and overseas governments, and defence and technology companies.
+The Australian Strategic Policy Institute (ASPI) is a defence and strategic policy think tank based in Canberra, Australian Capital Territory, founded by the Australian government, and funded by the Australian Department of Defence along with overseas governments, and defence and technology companies.

 History

 ASPI was first established in 2001 under Prime Minister John Howard to provide "policy-relevant research and analysis to better inform Government decisions and public understanding of strategic and defence issues".
 ASPI was officially launched at ANZAC Hall at the Australian War Memorial on 13 March 2002 by then-Australian Minister for Defence Robert Hill.

 ASPI's inaugural director was Hugh White, who served as director from 2001 to 2004.
-White had served as an intelligence analyst for the Office of National Assessments, as an adviser to Prime Minister Bob Hawke and Defence Minister Kim Beazley, and as the Deputy Secretary for Strategy and Intelligence at the Australian Department of Defence between 1995 and 2000.
+White had previously been an intelligence analyst for the Office of National Assessments, an adviser to Prime Minister Bob Hawke and Defence Minister Kim Beazley, and the Deputy Secretary for Strategy and Intelligence at the Australian Department of Defence between 1995 and 2000.
 He is Emeritus Professor of Strategic Studies at the Australian National University.

 White was succeeded by retired Major General Peter Abigail in April 2005.
-In February 2012, the Minister for Defence Stephen Smith announced the appointment of Peter Jennings PSM as ASPI's new executive director, effective in May 2012.
+In February 2012, the Minister for Defence Stephen Smith announced the appointment of Peter Jennings as ASPI's new executive director, effective in May 2012.

-In August 2021 a report published by the Australian Strategic Policy Institute implicated China in campaigns of online manipulation conducted against Australia and Taiwan using influence-for-hire.

 In September 2021, the Australian government announced that it would fund the establishment of an ASPI office in Washington, D.C. at a cost of $5 million for the first two years.

 In May 2022, Justin Bassi, former chief of staff for Marise Payne, was appointed as Executive Director shortly before the election.
 The Guardian later reported that documents obtained via a Freedom of Information request showed that Defence Minister Peter Dutton overturned ASPI's council's choice of candidate to appoint Bassi, who had been a long time advisor to Liberal politicians.
+The ABC reported in 2024 that the Australian Labour Party Albanese Government was concerned with the direction ASPI had taken under Bassi's leadership, including hiring a former Liberal Party staffer and publishing research that strongly criticised the ALP government's policies.
+Several senior analysts had left ASPI and the ABC reported that staff morale was poor.

+In 2024 the former secretary of the Department of Foreign Affairs and Trade Peter Varghese completed a review of government funding for strategic policy work.
+The government accepted most of Varghese's recommendations, including ceasing funding for ASPI's office in Washington, D.C. and reforming the institute's governance to ensure that it "remains genuinely independent and non-partisan" through the federal government and opposition nominating two members of ASPI's council each.
+In response to the review, Bassi stated that the change to ASPI's governance would reduce its ability to provide independent advice.
+The federal opposition and Australian Greens were also critical of the change to ASPI's governance arrangements.